 You know those extra ?#!-%#$ pounds?
-The ones you have gained and lost and gained again in what you call “recovery.”
+The ones you’ve gained and lost and gained again in what you call “recovery.”

 The ones you can feel as you gain them.